hrw/onyx-send2boox/README.md

 ## Sending files to e-reader

-Run "send_file.py FILENAME" script.
-It uses token from "config.ini" and pushes file to cloud used by Onyx.
+Run "send_file.py FILENAME1 FILENAME2" script.
+It uses token from "config.ini"
+and pushes file to cloud used by Onyx.
 Later (or if run without arguments) it lists some files from your send2boox account.

 # Contribute